ibexa/documentation-developer/docs/guide/http_cache.md

 ### Recommended VCL base files

-For setup to work properly with eZ, you'll need to adapt one of the provided VCL files as a basis:
+For setup to work properly with your installation, you'll need to adapt one of the provided VCL files as a basis:

 - [Varnish 5+ VCL xkey example](https://github.com/ezsystems/ezplatform-http-cache/blob/1.0/docs/varnish/vcl/varnish5.vcl)
-- Fastly VCL can be found in `vendor/ezsystems/ezplatform-http-cache-fastly/fastly` on eZ Platform Enterprise installs.
+- Fastly VCL can be found in `vendor/ezsystems/ezplatform-http-cache-fastly/fastly` in Enterprise version

 !!! tip

-    As we extend [FOSHttpCacheBundle](https://foshttpcachebundle.readthedocs.io/en/1.3/), you can consider adapting your VCL further according to [FOSHttpCache documentation](http://foshttpcache.readthedocs.org/en/latest/varnish-configuration.html) in order to use features supported by it.
+    When you extend [FOSHttpCacheBundle](https://foshttpcachebundle.readthedocs.io/en/1.3/), you can also adapt your VCL further with [FOSHttpCache documentation](http://foshttpcache.readthedocs.org/en/latest/varnish-configuration.html) in order to use additional features.

 ### Configure eZ Platform